-Broadly, I use geophysical methods such as ground-penetrating radar (GPR), resistivity, and other remote sensing methods, to study the cryosphere (e.g. glaciers and permafrost) and near-surface geology of Earth.
-As it relates to the cryosphere, I use geophysics and remote sensing to study dynamical processes, thermal properties, and the internal structure of glaciers.
+I use geophysics, numerical and analog modeling, and remote sensing, to study the changing cryosphere and near-surface geology of Earth.
+For example, I use geophysics and remote sensing to study dynamical processes, thermal properties, and the internal structure of glaciers.
 I use similar techniques to estimate the depth, extent, and changes in permafrost relative to climate change or other influences (e.g. vegetation cover, topography).
-In regards to geology, I am interested in applying geophysical methods to studying the existence and origin of sedimentary and glacial deposits as well mapping surficial and bedrock structures.
-I currently split my time between the University of Maine, University of Washington, and Cold Regions Research & Engineering Lab.
-My field sites include Alaska, Patagonia, Antarctica, the Pacific Northwest, and New England.
+I am also interested in applying geophysical methods to studying the existence and origin of sedimentary and glacial deposits as well mapping surficial and bedrock structures.
+In addition to my position at the University of Maine, I am the Director of Academics & Research for the longest operating Polar research and education program in North America, the Juneau Icefield Research Program.
+My research sites include Alaska, Antarctica, Canada, Patagonia, the Pacific Northwest, and New England.

 View my personal webpage and blog posts here.

 Learn more about the Juneau Icefield Research Program here.